sdgamboa/synnet_protocol_starter/README.md

     cd $db
     tar -xvzf synnet_dataset.tar.gz

-Now go to the `analyses` directory:

-    cd $wdir/analyses

 Now you're ready to start working with this example working directory for the construction of a SynNet.